-Before works commence, the following will need to be undertaken by the appointed ECO in liaison with the Contractor and Engineer:
+Before works commence, the following will need to be undertaken by the appointed ECO in liaison with Contractor and Engineer:

 - 1. Any necessary permits must be obtained prior to the removal of protected and threatened species (fauna and flora) - 2.
-A two-week notification of commencement of the respective department (DEDEAT) will be required.
+A two -week notification of commencement of the respective department (DEDEAT) will be required.
 This may include a pre-commencement audit by the ECO. - 3.
 Contractors EMP and/or Method Statements to be submitted and approved by ECO, at least 3 weeks before commencement this may require submission to DEDEAT with the 2-week commencement notification. - 4.
 Contractor to undertake pre-commencement environmental awareness and training and induction of all staff. - 5.
-Ward councilors, tribal leaders, and representatives of the affected communities must be consulted before commencement to address any issues raised in the authorisation processes.
+All No-Go areas are to be clearly demarcated with fencing - 6.
+Ward councillors, tribal leaders and representatives of the affected communities must be consulted before commencement to address any issues raised in the authorisation processes.